Barron Trump to attend exclusive school near Mar-a-Lago

 Oxbridge was founded in 2011 by billionaire Bill Koch, who is the brother of Charles and the late David Koch, who ran the family’s Koch Industries.
 Annual tuition at the 54-acre campus is $34,800 for high school students.

-Barron, who now stands 6-foot-7 (2 meters), had been attending St. Andrew’s Episcopal School near Washington, D.C.
+Barron had been attending St. Andrew’s Episcopal School near Washington, D.C.